AUCompBio-Fall25/HeyDay_Haynes/README.md

 # HeyDay_Haynes

-## Motivation
+## What is Hey Day?
-This script is a celebration of the annual tradition at Auburn of "Hey Day!"
-On this day each year, all students wear nametags around campus and greet each other with their names and a "War Eagle!"
+For the annual tradition at Auburn of "Hey Day" all students and faculty wear nametags around campus and greet each other with their names and a "War Eagle!"
+It started by in 1947 as a way of welcoming back World War II soldiers, and continues today as a celebration of the Auburn family!

 Read more about this tradition here: [Hey Day Tradition](https://alumni.auburn.edu/2024/10/01/auburn-tradition-hey-day/)

-## Key pieces of code
+## What does this script do?
+This script works with input provided by the user to greet the user with Auburn spirit and ask about their Auburn experience.
+It prompts the user to answer which college they are a student in and which Auburn sport is their favorite.
+Using two txt files, the code can then output notable Auburn tigers that are associated with the user's academic college and their favorite Auburn sport.
+The code also provides each user with a random fun fact about Auburn!

+## Usage
 This code prompts the user to specify which college they are a student in using an if, then statement.
 The only valid inputs are those specified in the prompt.
+This format is also used to prompt the user to answer which Auburn sport is their favorite, and will only accept inputs specified in the prompt.
+If the user provides an input that is invalid, they will receive an error and will be prompted to provide a valid input.

 ```
 read -p "What college are you a student in?
 (Engineering, Business, Liberal Arts, Sciences, Agriculture, Education,
 Veterinary Medicine):" college